ToziGar/NAV-GOOGLE/README.md

 ```

 The `onClick()` responds differently depending on which menu is currently showing - the other menu is thus shown.
-The easiest method I found is use a `selector` for the imageview as decleared above.
+The easiest method I found is to use a `selector` for the imageview as declared above.

 In java code, check for the state of the imageview with `isSelected()`.
 If you want your previously checked menu item to remain checked after returning from the other menu, then store the previous menu item's id and use `setCheckedItem()`.